-It seems that, when it comes to your budget, there is a constant conflict between goals and reality, as Marcia and Carissa explained.
+It seems that, when it comes to your budget, there is a constant conflict between goals and reality.
 You’re trying to fit within this financial constraint, yet your cost keeps rising - as do the demands placed upon your service.
-Naturally, this creates a serious issue.
-Our current business climate means that Librarians must be innovators in order to survive.
 Librarians are struggling to pay for what they do have but, at the same time, are required to produce more with the same budget.

 What does a budget involve?